KrauseFx/krausefx.com/data.md

     <div class="graphs-entry" id="graphs-entry-alcoholic-beverages-buckets">
       <h3>Days with more than 4 alcoholic drinks</h3>
       <p class="graph-description">
-        On days where I had more than 4 alcoholic beverages, the following other factors were affected
+        On days where I had more than 4 alcoholic beverages (meaning I was partying), the following other factors were affected
       </p>

       <ul>

           <li>21x more likely to dance</li>

-          <li>80% more likely to take a nap</li>
+          <li>80% more likely to take a nap the day of, or the day after</li>

           <li>60% more time spent with friends</li>

-          <li>40% warmer</li>
+          <li>40% warmer temperatures.
+There weren't many opportunities for parties in Winter due to lockdowns in the last 2 years.
+Also, people are more motivated to go out when it's nice outside.</li>

           <li>25% more steps</li>

-          <li>10% higher sleeping heart rate that night</li>
+          <li>10% higher resting/sleeping heart rate that night (body processing the alcohol)</li>

       </ul>